JsonlangJs/jsonlang/README.md

 * **Filter**
   * Input[]: Array<mixed> (Size: 2) {elements: any[], rule: IJsonLangParams}.
   * Output: Any[].
-  * Description: It accepts array of elements with any type to filter them using nested/inner rules, the filter rule will pass each elements as a Data with scope `Local`, to access it by the inner rules, you will need to use [Data](#core) Rule with scope local, check this [example](#Access-Inner-Data).
+  * Description: It accepts array of elements with any type to filter them using nested/inner rules, the filter rule will pass each elements as a Data with scope `Internal`, to access it by the inner rules, you will need to use [Data](#core) Rule with scope local, check this [example](#Access-Inner-Data).

 * **Map**
   * Input[]: Array<mixed> (Size: 2) {elements: any[], rule: IJsonLangParams}.
   * Output: Any[].
-  * Description: It accepts array of elements with any type to map them using nested/inner rules, the filter rule will pass each elements as a Data with scope `Local`, to access it by the inner rules, you will need to use [Data](#execute) Rule with scope local.
+  * Description: It accepts array of elements with any type to map them using nested/inner rules, the filter rule will pass each elements as a Data with scope `Internal`, to access it by the inner rules, you will need to use [Data](#execute) Rule with scope local.

 * **Foreach**
   * Input[]: Array<mixed> (Size: 2) {elements: any[], rule: IJsonLangParams}.
   * Output: true.
-  * Description: It accepts array of elements with any type to iterate over them using nested/inner rules, the filter rule will pass each elements as a Data with scope `Local`, to access it by the inner rules, you will need to use [Data](#execute) Rule with scope local.
+  * Description: It accepts array of elements with any type to iterate over them using nested/inner rules, the filter rule will pass each elements as a Data with scope `Internal`, to access it by the inner rules, you will need to use [Data](#execute) Rule with scope local.

 * **Flatten**
   * Input[]: Array<mixed> (Size: 2) {elements: any[], level?: number}.